 However old it may be, the façade of the San Agustin Church is an attraction in itself.
 The Baroque style used in its structure and the pristine grandeur of the furniture inside the church are details that should definitely not be taken for granted.
-If you will take your first step inside the church, your will that the San Agustin Church is a creative production set for a movie!
+When entering the church, you will see that the San Agustin Church appears to be perfect as a movie studio setting.

-The Church, being a house of worship is very peaceful and solemn in Nature.
-This beautiful place will definitely inspire you to reflect on life and whatever else you have on your minds.
+The Church, being a house of worship, is very peaceful and solemn in Nature.
+This beautiful place will definitely inspire you to reflect on life and whatever else you have on your mind.
 The San Agustin Church is a sanctuary that will give you the comfort and peace you have been looking for, even if only for a few minutes.

 The Augustinian order is also running a museum close to the San Agustin Church.
 The museum showcases religious icons and paintings and colonial furniture and antique vestments.
-Also in the vicinity is Father Blanco's beautiful garden also perfect for reflection or for just simply admiring the whole church and garden.
+In the vicinity, Father Blanco's beautiful garden is also perfect for reflection or for just simply admiring the whole church and garden.